NewCenturyParty/21st_Century_Act/21st_Century_Act/12_Part_XII_Codeshare_Civics.md

 (1) Codeshare Civics shall operate on the following core principles:

-(2) Transparency as default, which means all legislative and policy development processes, including drafting, amendments, and budgeting, shall be transparent and publicly logged in real-time;
+    (a) Transparency as default, which means all legislative and policy development processes, including drafting, amendments, and budgeting, shall be transparent and publicly logged in real-time;

-(2) Collaboration over consultation, which means citizens shall not merely respond to proposals they hear about through separate channels, but shall be empowered to actively participate and propose, iterate, and contribute to policy development through git.canada.ca, as detailed under Part XI of this Act, using Canadians @canadapost.ca emails to create accounts online to contribute;
+    (b) Collaboration over consultation, which means citizens shall not merely respond to proposals they hear about through separate channels, but shall be empowered to actively participate and propose, iterate, and contribute to policy development through git.canada.ca, as detailed under Part XI of this Act, using Canadians' @canadapost.ca emails to create accounts online to contribute;

-(3) Accountability through version history, which means no change to legislation, policy, or public data shall be lost, hidden, or undocumented, ensuring a complete and accessible audit trail;
+    (c) Accountability through version history, which means no change to legislation, policy, or public data shall be lost, hidden, or undocumented, ensuring a complete and accessible audit trail;

-(4) Diff view by default, which means that Diff View, as defined under section 3 of this Act, shall be implemented by default for all works on git.canada.ca, ensuring that any changes made can be easily seen through visual markers; and
+    (d) Diff view by default, which means that Diff View, as defined under section 3 of this Act, shall be implemented by default for all works on git.canada.ca, ensuring that any changes made can be easily seen through visual markers; and

-(5) Public interest commits, which means every legislative action shall be accompanied by a clear changelog, rationale, and mechanism for public and Parliamentary feedback and review.
+    (e) Public interest commits, which means every legislative action shall be accompanied by a clear changelog, rationale, and mechanism for public and Parliamentary feedback and review.

 ## Title III: Legal Integration and Parliamentary Procedure